Second Macedonian War: Background

-Course of the war

-Rome enters the war (200 BC)
+Rome's intervention (200 BC)

 On 15 March 200 BC, new consuls, Publius Sulpicius Galba and Gaius Aurelius Cotta took office in Rome.
 In light of reports from Laevinus and further embassies from Pergamon, Rhodes, and Athens, the task of dealing with the troubles in Macedonia was allotted to Sulpicius.
 He called an assembly of the Comitia centuriata, the body with the legal power to make declarations of war.
 The Comitia nearly unanimously rejected his proposed war, an unprecedented act which was attributed to war weariness.
 At a second session, Sulpicius convinced the Comitia to vote for war.
 Sulpicius recruited troops and departed to Brundisium in the autumn, where he added veterans of the Second Punic War who had just returned from Africa to his forces.
 Then he crossed the Adriatic, landing his troops in Apollonia and stationing the navy at Corcyra.

 Siege of Abydos

 While these events had been taking place, Philip V himself had undertaken another campaign in the Dardanelles, taking a number of Ptolemaic cities in rapid succession before besieging the important city of Abydos.
 Polybius reports that during the siege of Abydos, Philip had grown impatient and sent a message to the besieged that the walls would be stormed and that if anybody wished to commit suicide or surrender they had three days to do so.
 The citizens promptly killed all the women and children of the city, threw their valuables into the sea and fought to the last man.

 During the siege of Abydos, in the autumn of 200 BC, Philip was met by Marcus Aemilius Lepidus, a Roman ambassador on his way back from Egypt, who urged him not to attack any Greek state or to seize any territory belonging to Ptolemy and to go to arbitration with Rhodes and Pergamon.
 Philip protested that he was not in violation of any of the terms of the Peace of Phoenice, but in vain.
 As he returned to Macedonia after the fall of Abydos, he learnt of the landing of Sulpicius' force in Epirus.

-Cento's attack on Chalcis and Philip's invasion of Attica
+Philip's invasion of Attica

 Map of Ancient Athens, with Dipylon Gate at top left.